-For all SHA contracting or purchases above \$100,000, competitive procurements are conducted by inviting sealed bids (Invitations to Bid or ITBs) or by requesting competitive proposals.
+For all SHA contracting or purchases above \$250,000, competitive procurements are conducted by inviting sealed bids (Invitations for Bid or IFBs) or by requesting competitive proposals.
 Both methods are effective ways of satisfying SHA's contractual requirements.
-All purchases above \$100,000 must be approved by the SHA Board of Commissioners.
+All purchases above \$250,000 must be approved by the SHA Board of Commissioners if not previously approved in the annual budget or if the contract exceeds the approved budget by more than 10%.
+The Board must be notified if the contract exceeds the approved annual budget but does not exceed the 10% threshold.